exercism/docs/building/tracks/syllabus/next-exercises.md

 Then pretend that such an exercise exists, and finish the exercise you're working on with that simplification in mind.
 Then go back and create a new exercise for the prerequisite concept.
 Remember to mark the exercise as `wip` until the prerequisite exercise has been added.

+Another thing that can happen at this point is that you find that you have cyclical dependencies.
+You need to introduce two concept, but each concept relies on the other.
+In this case you may be able to use a stub.
+Then you can explain that the dependent concept exists, but reassure them that they don't need to understand it yet.